 Scars and Workers’ Compensation

-Some scars do have residual pain at the site, but many scars are simply a reminder of the pain and suffering that you went through after a workplace injury.
-Scars can also be a cause of embarrassment or can make you self-conscious as well.
+Some scars do have residual pain at the site, but many scars are a constant reminder of the pain and suffering that you went through after your workplace injury.
+Scars can also be a cause of embarrassment or self-conscious thoughts.
 Even though they may not cause physical pain, scars can still have a negative effect on a workers’ well-being long after the accident occurs.

-Scarring is often considered as a factor in your workers’ compensation award.
-It becomes a part of your permanent disability rating and the benefits that you receive for that reason.
+Scarring is often considered as a factor in a workers’ compensation award.
+It can become part of your permanent disability rating and the benefits that you receive.
 However, there are limitations in some states.

 In Massachusetts, for example, workers’ compensation will only cover scarring if it occurs on the neck, hands, or face.
-You receive a one-time payment as a disfigurement benefit.
-The amount of this payment will vary depending on the location of the scarring and the severity.
+You may receive a one-time payment as a disfigurement benefit if you qualify.
+The amount of this payment will vary depending on the location and the severity of the scarring.
 Generally, the maximum lump sum that you can receive for scarring is $15,000.